Successful completion of the BA1 course Introduction to Contemporary China A.

 This course engages with the structural social and political developments that are taking place in China, both in the rural and urban areas.
 There will be a focus on the social effects of the processes which shape society, the media, and perceptions of China´s international role.
 Students will learn how Chinese citizens themselves cope with both opportunities and obstacles available to them in a changing society.
 Problems involved in governing and controlling China’s rapidly changing society will have our special attention.

 Participants in this course will acquire the following:

 Basic understanding of principles of social science research and its application in the Chinese context.

 The ability to further expand and structure knowledge about contemporary China, intended as a first step towards specialization.

-Further academic skills for study and research, including collecting, evaluating and applying information; the ability to read and listen critically and analytically; the ability to present verbally and in written form (active participation, class discussion, debating, writing term paper)
+Further academic skills for study and research, including collecting, evaluating, and applying information; the ability to read and listen critically and analytically; the ability to present verbally and in written form (active participation, class discussion, debating, writing term paper).

-Develop an understanding of social activities and situations in contemporary China, including the skills to engage in informed discussion about them.
+An understanding of social activities and situations in contemporary China, including the skills to engage in informed discussion about them.

 The course will provide the necessary background knowledge for the pursuit of advanced BA3 courses on Chinese politics, economics, and international relations.
 Completion of this course will in many cases be a pre-requisite for taking such higher-level courses.

 In order to pass this course, the following will be required of the participants: